marmelab/react-admin/docs/Inputs.md

 ];
 ```

-However, in some cases (e.g. inside a `<ReferenceInput>`), you may not want the choice to be translated.
+However, in some cases, you may not want the choice to be translated.
 In that case, set the `translateChoice` prop to false.

 ```jsx
 <SelectInput source="gender" choices={choices} translateChoice={false}/>
 ```

+Note that `translateChoice` is set to false when `<SelectInput>` is a child of `<ReferenceInput>`.

 Lastly, use the `options` attribute if you want to override any of Material UI's `<SelectField>` attributes: